cisagov/ScubaGear/baselines/sharepoint.md

 SharePoint allows sharing with users who are outside the agency, which is convenient but may pose a data loss or other information security risk.
-This working group recommends, outside of the default organizational settings, agencies evaluate each created site and adjust sharing settings best aligned to their respective sensitivity level.
+This baseline policy recommends, outside of the default organizational settings, agencies evaluate each created site and adjust sharing settings best aligned to their respective sensitivity level.